-For instance, switching to SmartCharge zero cost EFTPOS means you keep the full amount of every sale and, if you have a monthly turnover of over $10K in credit card transactions on each terminal, you don’t have to pay for the EFTPOS rental, further cutting your expenses.
+For instance, switching to Zero Cost EFTPOS means you keep the full amount of every sale and, if you have a monthly turnover of over $10K in credit card transactions on each terminal, you don’t have to pay for the EFTPOS rental, further cutting your expenses.

 5. …outsource where you can’t

-If you need specialist staff but don’t want to jeopardize your cash flow by going through the hiring process and onboarding a new staff member, you can always outsource the position.
+If you need specialist staff but don’t want to jeopardise your cash flow by going through the hiring process and onboarding a new staff member, you can always outsource the position.

 There are plenty of Australian companies that specialise in acting as specific departments, such as accounting or collections, for companies that don’t want the expense of hiring new staff.